Discrimination and mental health

-Someone may have directly discriminated against you because they thought you were disabled.
+But someone may have directly discriminated against you because they thought you were disabled.
 This is known as ‘discrimination by perception’ and you may be protected by the Equality Act.
-We have explained the different types of discrimination below.
+We have explained the different types of discrimination below in the next section.

 What is not a disability in the Equality Act?

-Regulations state that these conditions are not disabilities:
+Regulations state that the following are not disabilities:

-- exposing private parts of your body in public, known as exhibitionism,
+- expose private parts of your body in public, known as exhibitionism,

-- watching people who are carrying out intimate acts, known as voyeurism,
+- watch people who are carrying out intimate acts, known as voyeurism, and

 The way your workplace is set up may make it harder for you to work than people without your mental health condition.
 This could also be true of a service you use.